 Macau, a one-of-a-kind tourist destination

 Situated on the Pearl River Delta, Macau was historically a fishing village.
-The Portuguese arrived and settled in Macau in mid-16th Century.
-Thus, Macau's architecture, art, traditions and food reflect the integration of Chinese and Portuguese cultures.
+The Portuguese arrived and settled in the area in the mid-16th century, and thus Macau's architecture, art, traditions and food reflect the integration of Chinese and Portuguese cultures.

-After the handover in 1999, Macau became a Special Administrative Region of the People's Republic of China and exercises a high degree of autonomy under the principle of "One country, two systems".
+After the handover in 1999, Macau became a Special Administrative Region of the People's Republic of China, and exercises a high degree of autonomy under the "One country, two systems" principle.

 Feel the Romance

-Stroll through the old town and travel back in time with your loved one as you admire the European-styled architecture built during the colonial era.
+Stroll with a loved one through the older parts of town and travel back in time as you admire the European-style architecture built during the colonial era.

 Memorable Adventures

-Macau is a paradise for daredevils.
-After a thrilling 4D adventure with Gotham City's hero at Batman Dark Flight, you can have a go at the ultimate challenge of bungee jumping from a height of 338m at the Macau Tower; or feel the adrenaline rush as you get behind the wheel at the Go-Kart track in Coloane.
-There is also a Horse Riding School in Coloane where you can get on the horse and take the reins.
+Macau is a paradise for thrill-seekers.
+After an exciting 4D adventure with Gotham City's hero at Batman Dark Flight, take a shot at the ultimate challenge by bungee jumping 338 meters from the Macau Tower, or feel the adrenaline rush behind the wheel at Coloane’s the Go-Kart track.
+Coloane is also home to a horse-riding school where you can take the reins and meet new friends .

 Family Fun

-From food to entertainment, Macau is a well-loved all-encompassing family holiday destination.
-Have a fun and educational visit to the heritage sites of Macau, the Macau Science Center or the Macau Giant Panda Pavilion.
-After the excitement, you can head to the cinema-themed buffet restaurant Spotlight where a diverse array of delicious food will satisfy every taste.
+From food to entertainment, Macau is a well-loved family holiday destination with something for everyone.
+Have fun and learn at the city’s heritage sites, the Macau Science Center or the Macau Giant Panda Pavilion.
+Afterwards, head to the cinema-themed buffet restaurant Spotlight where a fantastic selection of delicious foods will satisfy every craving.

 About Macau